 At the same time that it grew larger and more diverse, UCF significantly improved its completion rate.
 Between 2001 and 2014, UCF’s six-year graduation rate for first-time, full-time students from 57 percent to 68 percent.
 The five-year graduation rate of transfer students was 67 percent for the cohort that enrolled in 2009.
 This is nearly identical to the 68 percent six-year graduation rate for the FTIC cohort of 2008.

 As it has expanded and improved completion rates, UCF has maintained relatively low tuition and expenditures per student, even in the face of reduced state funding.
-From 2006 to 2013, state appropriations per full-time student decreased from $6,300 to $3,800, and core expenditures per student remained steady at $10,000.
-Though average tuition and fees during this period increased from $3,492 to $6,317 in nominal terms, UCF still has the lowest tuition of any research university in Florida.
+From 2006 to 2013, state appropriations per full-time student decreased from $6,300 to $3,800, and educational and related expenditures increased from only $8,438 per FTE in 2007 to $9,137 per FTE in 2012.
+Though average tuition and fees during this period increased from $3,492 in 2006 to $6,317 in 2013 in nominal terms, UCF still has the lowest tuition of any research university in Florida.

 As UCF administrators emphasized to us, because of the gradual and multipronged nature of institutional change, it is difficult to tease out how UCF’s various initiatives have contributed to these university-wide changes.
 Nevertheless, it is possible to compile some data about each initiative that are suggestive of its effects.